 I quite like the 7×7 version of the Quickster except that the elastic cord broke on one of the poles after using it fewer than 10 times.
 I called the company and they sent me a replacement pole for free, but the pole was from a slightly different model so the only way to keep the net hooked to it was to tape in on, which I did (permanently).
 The company claims that the problem I had with the elastic cord is very rare, and nobody on Amazon had the same problem, so perhaps my unfortunate experience is not a reason to avoid this model.
 This model sets up quickly and takes down very quickly.
 If you want very fast setup and takedown—this is the model for you.

 If you decide to try to get something less expensive than these two models, be sure to get a 7 x 7 model, especially if you plan to use it in your back yard.
 Mishit balls sometimes go past the 7 x 7 net, but they are almost always very weak popups that cause no harm.
-A smaller net means will greatly increase the chance of a hard hit ball getting by the net, and possibly breaking a window or some other delicate structure around your house.
+Using a smaller net will greatly increase the chance of a hard hit ball getting by the net, and possibly breaking a window or some other delicate structure around your house.
 So be sure the net size is at least 7 x 7 feet.

 While I have never seen or used a Powernet in action, it seems to be nearly identical to Bownet and gets nice reviews on Amazon: